abrt/satyr/README.md

 5. Test your changes with `make check` and `make check-valgrind`

+(Note: When running the test suite in a docker or podman container, you might need to pass `--cap-add=SYS_PTRACE --security-opt seccomp=unconfined`.
+This is needed to ensure correct coredump generation and subsequent gdb operation in the core_stacktrace test.)

 6. Create tests for the given changes

 7. Add edited files (`git add <file_name>`)